B4DG3R/HarryPotterCharacters/README.md

 The three fetch data functions in the HomeViewController could be refactored into a single function, passing it with arguments to get the desired data back from it.

 The house sorting code could also be moved out of fetchAllCharacterData() and into its own function, although it may not be anymore efficent, it would give the code better structure and look alot better.

+Finally, there is alot of duplicate data.
+You could probably get away with one array of characters, create a sorting function which iterates through the allCharacters array and passes that data to the detailsViewController showing the user the filtered data that they require, be it either students, staff or house data.

 Dependencies